Five new local COVID-19 cases

 The Pfizer vaccine will be administered at the clinic

-Public Health Ontario reported 994 new cases of COVID-19 on Thursday, the sixth straight day the number of confirmed cases has decreased and the third straight day the number is under 1,000.
+Public Health Ontario also saw a spike in cases as there were 1,250 new cases of COVID-19 reported on Friday.
+That is an increase from the 994 cases announced on Thursday.

-There have been 304,757 confirmed cases since the pandemic began and of those, 287,424 people have recovered.
-There are 10,309 active cases in the province.
+There have been 306,007 confirmed cases since the pandemic began and of those, 288,583 people have recovered.